 Link FactSet and CRSP

-Both FactSet and CRSP have identifier files that contain primary identifiers at the entity level and the security level (note: an entity may issue multiple securities) and provide a map between their primary identifiers and all other historical identifiers (e.g., CUSIP, Ticker).
-We can use these identifiers to construct a link table.
+Both FactSet and CRSP offer identifier files that contain primary identifiers at the entity level and security level (note: an entity may issue multiple securities).
+These files provide a mapping between their primary identifiers and all other historical identifiers such as CUSIP and ticker.
+By utilizing these identifiers, we can construct a link table.

 Relevant CRSP Variables

-CRSP STOCKNAMES file provides a map between CRSP permanent identifiers and all historical CUSIPs, Company Names, and Exchange Tickers, along with their effective date ranges.
+The CRSP STOCKNAMES file provides a mapping between CRSP permanent identifiers and all historical CUSIPs, company names, and exchange tickers, along with their effective date ranges.

-1. PERMCO is the unique identifier for CRSP entities.
-PERMCO does not change over time even if the company changes its name, CUSIP and exchange ticker.
+• PERMCO is the unique identifier for CRSP entities.
+PERMCO remains constant over time, even if the company changes its name, CUSIP, or exchange ticker.

-2. PERMNO is the unique identifier for CRSP securities.
-PERMNO does not change over time too.
+• PERMNO is the unique identifier for CRSP securities.
+PERMNO also does not change over time too.

-3. COMNAM is the company name in CRSP at a specific point in time.
+• COMNAM represents the company name in CRSP at a specific point in time.

-4. NCUSIP is the 8-digit historical CUSIP for CRSP securities.
-A change in CUSIP, for example, could be triggered by any change in the security, including non-fundamental events such as splits and company name changes.
-CRSP also has a header variable named “CUSIP” that only reflects the most recent CUSIP for the entire time series.
+• NCUSIP is the 8-digit historical CUSIP for CRSP securities.
+A change in CUSIP can occur due to various reasons, including non-fundamental events like splits and company name changes.
+CRSP also has a header variable named CUSIP that reflects only the most recent CUSIP for the entire time series.

-5. NAMEDT and NAMEENDDT are the first and last effective dates of each set of name structure, which consists of CUSIP, Company Name, Exchange Code, Exchange Ticker, Share Class, and SIC Code.
-Each PERMNO has at least one name structure in STOCKNAMES file.
+• NAMEDT and NAMEENDDT represent the first and last effective dates of each name structure, which includes CUSIP, company name, exchange code, exchange ticker, share class, and SIC code.
+Each PERMNO has at least one name structure in the STOCKNAMES file.

 Relevant FactSet Variables

-FactSet SYM_V1_SYM_CUSIP_HIST file provides a map between FactSet permanent identifiers and all historical CUSIPs, along with their effective date ranges.
+The FactSet SYM_V1_SYM_CUSIP_HIST file provides a mapping between FactSet permanent identifiers and all historical CUSIPs, along with their effective date ranges.

-1. FSYM_ID is the unique identifier for FactSet securities (similar to PERMNO in CRSP).
-FSYM_ID does not change over time.
-In another identifier file, ENT_V1_ENT_SCR_SEC_ENTITY_HIST, FactSet provides a map between FactSet securities and their issuing entities (uniquely identified by FACTSET_ENTITY_ID, which does not change over time like PERMCO in CRSP).
+• FSYM_ID is the unique identifier for FactSet securities (similar to PERMNO in CRSP).
+FSYM_ID remains unchanged over time.
+In another identifier file, ENT_V1_ENT_SCR_SEC_ENTITY_HIST, FactSet provides a mapping between FactSet securities and their issuing entities, uniquely identified by FACTSET_ENTITY_ID, which, like PERMCO in CRSP, does not change over time.

-2. CUSIP is the 9-digit historical CUSIP for FactSet securities.
-FactSet also has a header variable named “MOST_RECENT” that only reflects the most recent CUSIP for the entire time series.
+• CUSIP is the 9-digit historical CUSIP for FactSet securities.
+FactSet also has a header variable named MOST_RECENT that reflects only the most recent CUSIP for the entire time series.

-3. START_DATE and END_DATE are the first and last effective dates of each set of name structure.
+• START_DATE and END_DATE represent the first and last effective dates of each name structure.

-CUSIP Method to Link FactSet FSYM_ID and CRSP PERMNO
+Linking FactSet FSYM_ID and CRSP PERMNO using CUSIP

 Both FactSet FSYM_ID and CRSP PERMNO are used to uniquely identify securities.
-We can link the two using the associated historical CUSIPs, the common identifier in both FactSet and CRSP.
+We can link the two using the associated historical CUSIPs, which serve as a common identifier in both FactSet and CRSP.

-The following two-part code generates a link table that provides a map between FactSet FSYM_ID and CRSP PERMNO, along with their effective date ranges (START_DATE AND END_DATE).
-The first part uses SAS, and the second uses Stata.
-An SAS expert should be able to complete the task in SAS entirely.
+The following two-part code generates a link table that provides a mapping between FactSet FSYM_ID and CRSP PERMNO, along with their effective date ranges (START_DATE and END_DATE).
+The first part uses SAS, and the second part uses Stata.
+An SAS expert should be able to complete the task entirely in SAS.
 I use Stata for the second part simply because a handy command (tsspell) is available in Stata.

 First-part SAS code: